 Not so fast.

-Mitre to HBO: You Egregiously Misrepresented Us, And You Know It; Prepare For A Defamation Battle.
+Mitre to HBO: You Egregiously Misrepresented Us; Prepare For A Defamation Battle.

 Needless to say, Mitre was none too pleased with HBO’s Real Sports segment.
-In response to the show, the soccer ball company alleged misrepresentation.
+In response, the soccer ball company alleged misrepresentation.
 It argued that:

-- The children shown “working” in the streets for 5 cents were not working for the company; they were helping their parents – a commonplace Indian value/tradition.
+- The children shown “working” in the streets were not working for the company; they were helping their parents – a commonplace Indian value/tradition.

 - Some of the children on film were not even stitching, but instead engaging in other activities that looked like stitching.